-A staff member at the Rochester Federal Medical Center has tested positive for COVID-19, according to the Federal Bureau of Prisons' COVID-19 page.
+A staff member at the Rochester Federal Medical Center has tested positive for COVID-19.

-One inmate at a Bureau of Prisons-contracted residential re-entry center in Minneapolis has tested positive for the virus.
-Nine inmates have recovered, according to BOP data.
-That facility has a total of 121 beds, the majority of which are for men.
+Four inmates at a Bureau of Prisons-contracted residential re-entry center in Minneapolis have tested positive for the virus.
+That facility has a total of 121 beds, the vast majority of which are for men.

 The bureau has 141,306 federal inmates and 10,823 in community-based facilities.
 The bureau has approximately 36,000 staff.
 As of Sunday, there were 1,926 federal inmates and 350 staff members who have confirmed positive tests nationwide.
 Currently, 515 inmates and 148 staff have recovered.
 There have been 38 federal inmate deaths and zero staff member deaths attributed to COVID-19 disease.